CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/freifinanzierte_wohnungen/index.en.md

     </a>
 </div>

-After applying, you will be invited to a guided tour of the building and our grounds, which will take place in January.-->
+After applying, you will be invited to a guided tour of the building and our grounds.

 Progress occupancy:
 <div style="width:86%; margin-left:7%; margin-bottom:0px; margin-top:0px">
 <div class="progress-wrapperEinzug">
-  <progress class="progress is-large is-primary" value="2" max="2"></progress>
+  <progress class="progress is-large is-primary" value="1" max="2"></progress>
-  <p class="progress-value has-text-white" style="--progressing: 180;"> 2/2 </p>
+  <p class="progress-value has-text-white" style="--progressing: 180;"> 1/2 </p>
 </div>
 </div>

-We are delighted that we have found great people who will soon be moving into the two unsubsidised flats in the old building.

 ## Floor plans and amount of rent